catfacedck/Dragonflybsd-host-running-nvmm/README.md

   - Host and guest use hammer2 filesystem.

+  - Be sure to install qemu: ```pkg install qemu'''.

 **_Step-by step procedure, assuming your dragonfly host Ethernet is re0:_**

 1)  Modify /boot/loader.conf to add the line (or use "kldload nvmm" to load the kernel module):